 Sanger Sequencing Services

-Read lengths up to 900 bases per reaction are routine, providing the template is of high quality.
-Turn around time for submissions is 24 -36 hours.
-Review DNA Core Policies for a complete description of all core policies relating to services and billing.
-Contact the DNA Core for additional information.
+Read lengths up to 1200 bases per reaction are routine, providing the template is of high quality.
+Turn around time for submissions is 24 hours.

 Submission Guidelines for Single Samples